BettercareHealth/bettercare/pmc/pmc-3-hypertensive-disorders-of-pregnancy.md

 2. Proteinuria.
 3. Symptoms and signs of imminent eclampsia.

-Patients with an obstetric history of pre-eclampsia that developed late in the second or early in the third trimester, must receive 75 mg aspirin (a quarter Disprin) daily from a gestational age of 14 weeks.
+Patients with an obstetric history of pre-eclampsia that developed late in the second or early in the third trimester, must receive 75&nbsp;mg aspirin (a quarter Disprin) daily from a gestational age of 14 weeks.
 This will reduce the risk that pre-eclampsia may develop.

 ### 3-21 What should you do if a patient develops generalised oedema, but remains normotensive and does not have proteinuria?